-According to article 69.f) of the Law 9/2014, of 9 May, on General Telecommunications, the specific competency for the protection of the users of the electronic communications sector belongs to the Ministerio de Asuntos Económicos y Transformación Digital.
-And, in it, to the Secretaría de Estado de Telecomunicaciones e Infraestructuras Digitales
+According to article 69.f) of the Law 9/2014, of 9 May, on General Telecommunications, the specific competency for the protection of the users of the electronic communications sector belongs to the Ministerio de Asuntos Económicos y Transformación Digital (Spanish Ministry of Economic Affairs and Digital Transformation).
+And, in it, to the Secretaría de Estado de Telecomunicaciones e Infraestructuras Digitales (State Office of Telecommunications and Digital Infrastructures).
+And within it, to SETELECO.

-The Oficina de Atención al Usuario de Telecomunicaciones (Customer Attention for Telecoms Office) is the specific body to solve controversies between end-users of electronic communications services and operators, and it depends of the Secretaría de Estado de Telecomunicaciones e Infraestructuras Digitales.
-According to the Annual Report 2019 published by this Office1, it received a total amount of 25,805 claims and it answered 70,869 queries during the year.
+The Oficina de Atención al Usuario de Telecomunicaciones (Customer Attention for Telecoms Office) is the specific body to solve controversies between end-users of electronic communications services and operators, and it depends on the SETELECO.
+According to the Annual Report 2020 published by the Office, it received a total amount of 22,428 claims and it answered 66,303 queries during the year.